RenataPyatkova/Bioinformatics/Schizoprenia and Depression analysis/README.md

 - Analyzing data on the expression level of genes described in previously published articles (two articles, each alaysis in a separate notebook)
-- Analyzing data on lipid representation in the studied brain regions (you can find it in "Lipids")
+- Analyzing data on lipid representation in the studied brain regions (this part of research is not published due to confidentiality issues)
 - Integration of transcriptome and lipidome results
 - Functional annotation of results